Issues

 In producing this paper, our primary aim was to highlight the pressing concern of inadequate hearing service access for people from culturally and linguistically diverse backgrounds.
 We examined existing research and summarised the findings in accessible language.
 We hope that this paper will foster enhanced awareness of these issues, spark meaningful dialogue and further research and collaborations in the field.
 We offer clear recommendations to policymakers, hearing healthcare practitioners, and community program managers.
 Here is where you can read the report.

-Disability Employment Centre of Excellence.
+Disability Employment Centre of Excellence

 Deafness Forum Australia provided its suggestions for the creation of a national Disability Employment Centre of Excellence.